takumi0706/google-calendar-mcp/README.md

 ### Version 0.6.7 Changes
 - Fixed critical JSON parsing bug that caused errors when using the MCP Inspector
 - Improved logging to prevent interference with JSON-RPC messages
-- Enhanced message handling in both STDIO and HTTP transports
+- Enhanced message handling in STDIO transport
 - Improved error handling for malformed JSON messages
 - Added automated npm install process when updating the version using npm version command
 - Updated documentation to reflect the JSON parsing bug fix and automated npm install process